 -Places where food is prepared (though they cannot generally be excluded from dining areas where food is present) (by order of most health departments)

--Open air zoological exhibits, such as open air aviaries (at the zoo's discretion)
+-Open air zoological exhibits, such as open air aviaries or butterfly gardens (at the zoo's discretion but based on actual risk assessment)

 -Churches (at the church's discretion)